espressif/esp-drone/docs/en/rst/gettingstarted.rst

 ----------------------------------------
 ESP-Drone APP is available for Android and iOS.

-For Android, please scan the QR below to download ESP-Drone APP:
+For Android, please scan the QR below to download ESP-Drone APP.

 .. figure:: ../../_static/android_app_download.png
    :align: center